 The safety of the traveling public, regardless of vehicle type or highway system classification, is of paramount concern for the Department.
 Safety strategies are developed based on an analysis of key contributing factors such as crash data and highway inventories.
 When undesirable patterns become evident, specific countermeasures are identified based on a more in depth and detailed analysis of crash locations and causes.

-The most effective safety strategies employed always involve and consider the "3 E's" as follows:
+The most effective safety strategies employed always involve and consider the "3 Es" as follows:

 - Engineering design safe facilities and implement improvements with demonstrated effectiveness. - Enforcement enforce existing traffic laws and speed limits and tailor enforcement activities for locations and time periods with high concentrations of targeted crash types.
-A well-trained, adequately staffed and highly visible enforcement presence on the highways is necessary to facilitate safe travel and enhance incident response times. - Education educate operators and drivers to make sure that the responsibility and dangerous nature of operating motor vehicles is understood and they are properly prepared for safe travel.
+A well-trained, adequately staffed and highly visible enforcement presence on the highways is necessary to facilitate safe travel and enhance incident response times. - Education educate operators and drivers to make sure that the responsibility and dangerous nature of operating motor vehicles is understood and they are properly prepared for safe travel and free of distractions.

-While there are many indicators that provide insight into the safety of the transportation system, year to date fatalities is the most commonly referenced.
+While there are many indicators that provide insight into the safety of the transportation system, year to date fatalities are the most commonly referenced.
 Motor vehicle crashes are the number one cause of death and also disabling injuries for young Americans under the age of 21.
-In Oklahoma, our on-highway fatalities have generally trended down from a high of 515 in 2007 to a most recent 409 recorded in 2012.
-There are many, many variables that effect fatality trends and can be as simple as winter weather or as complex as increasing motorcycle usage and driver behaviors such as distracted driving.
+In Oklahoma, our on-highway fatalities have generally trended down from 515 in 2007 to a most recent 433 recorded in 2013.
+There are many variables that effect fatality trends and can be as simple as winter weather or as complex as increasing motorcycle usage and driver behaviors such as distracted driving.
 These issues are the most difficult to impact and are why year to date fatalities should be regarded as an important indicator, but cannot necessarily reflect the totality of the highway system safety health.

 Even when effective countermeasures can be deployed for specific crash types, the results may take years to materialize.
 For example, in 2001 the Department began an initiative to test cable median barrier on divided highways.
-Based on the outcome of this test, we have installed over 500 miles of cable median barrier on our divided highways and are witnessing a dramatic reduction in fatalities from cross-over type crashes.
-Fatalities resulting from cross-over accidents have been reduced from 39 in 2007 to 4 in 2011.
-Unfortunately, few available countermeasures meet with such definitive success.
+Based on the outcome of this test, we have installed over 700 miles of cable median barrier on our divided highways and are witnessing a dramatic reduction in fatalities from cross-over type crashes.
+Fatalities resulting from cross-over accidents on state highways have decreased from 39 in 2007 to 9 in 2013.
+Unfortunately, few available countermeasures have had such a significant impact in saving lives.